evwilkin/patternfly-ai-helpers/plugins/figma/README.md

 ## How Slash Commands Work

-When you type `/review-design` in Claude Code, it:
+When you type `/design-review` in Claude Code, it:
-1. Loads the prompt from `review-design.md`
+1. Loads the prompt from `design-review.md`
 2. Expands it in the conversation
 3. Follows the instructions automatically

-You can verify the command is available by typing `/` in Claude Code and looking for "review-design" in the autocomplete list.
+You can verify the command is available by typing `/` in Claude Code and looking for "design-review" in the autocomplete list.

 ## Creating New Commands